theupdateframework/pep-on-pypi-with-tuf/README.rst

 As explained in the previous section, the *root*, and *targets* role keys MUST be offline for maximum security.
-Developers' keys will be offline in the sense that the [LV: ?their] private keys MUST NOT be stored on PyPI, though some of them MAY be online in the private infrastructure of the project.
+Developers' keys will be offline in the sense that their private keys MUST NOT be stored on PyPI, though some of them MAY be online in the private infrastructure of the project.